-Dedicated to be the premier source of support for all youth as they navigate grief and heal from any kind of loss.
-Trained facilitators, supported with a repository of resources, are available to help youth through their grieving process. www.rainbows.org
+Dedicated to being the premier source of support for all youth as they navigate grief and heal from any kind of loss.
+Trained facilitators, supported with a repository of resources, are available to help youth through their grieving process.

 For additional resources, please visit our website at www.sudc.org.